Walker Whiteside: Family

+Michelle's brothers are, John S. Pettibone 111, a former basketball player and a Duke graduated PA lawyer who married Andrea Pettibone, whose family produced the TV show, The Iron Chef.
+They have two children, Trever James and London Claire.
+Michelle's other brother is Walker Whiteside Pettibone, a University of North Texas Jazz musician graduate, and professional musician in New York City, where he played on the famous children's TV show, Blue's Clues, and recorded with Shaggy.
+He married Missy Dominico of Riverdale, NY, a pop singer who released a number one dance tune in Italy in the 90's.

+While residing at Homewood Farms, in the 80's and 90's, Susan Pettibone was very successful in Real Estate, in that she owned several businesses and restored many historic homes in the town of Middleburg, VA.
+The Plaza, a 1700's duplex, and a stucco SFH were some of them.
+She also owned and cooked at The Middleburg Country Inn.
+In NC she owned the Ocean Inn where historically, Andy Griffeth performed in Nags Head.
+Then she built Fox Run Townhomes, at the south gate of Homewood Farms, with funding from Sue Daughtry Woodall's life savings from her Roanoke Rapids, NC Real Estate Company, founded in the 1930's.
+Sue Woodall passed away in December of 1993.
+Susan Pettibone passed away in December of 1999.
+Both are buried in Roanoke Rapids, NC.
+They both loved eating at Ralph's, (pronounced Rafe's) a long-time hometown restaurant famous for their authentic Carolina Bar-B-Q, and still open today off I-95.

 Death

 Walker Whiteside died on August 17, 1942, at his family residence in Hastings-on-Hudson, a village in the town of Greenburgh, New York, just a few miles north of New York City.
 He never recovered from a stroke suffered three years earlier.
 Leila Whiteside died at Hastings-on-Hudson on January 3, 1944, after a short illness.
 Leila, as did her husband, had taken to the stage at an early age debuting in the play Alabama (1888) at the age of sixteen.
 She had been a member of Augustin Daly’s stock company for a number of seasons before joining her husband as a co-star in Shakespearean productions throughout much of the 1890s.
 She retired from the stage after a fifteen-year career.